 The culprit: An inflamed, glossy tongue and inflammation at the corners of the mouth point to a B-vitamin shortage, and an iron deficiency.
 The most common B-vitamins -- B1 (thiamin), B2 (riboflavin), niacin, B6 (pyridoxine), and B12 -- are essential for supporting the body’s metabolism, making energy, and helping it fight off disease and infection.

 The fix: See your loved one's doctor.
-She can rule out other causes and check for low levels of vitamin B. Your loved one may simply need to eat more B-rich foods, such as fish, dairy products, whole grains, leafy greens, and fortified cereals.
+They can rule out other causes and check for low levels of vitamin B. Your loved one may simply need to eat more B-rich foods, such as fish, dairy products, whole grains, leafy greens, and fortified cereals.

 “In some cases, a vitamin supplementation above what you can get from food may be necessary,” Cimperman says.
 “If you don’t require high-dose supplementation, take a daily B complex supplement.
 This is particularly important for vegans, as B12 can only be found in animal products or fortified foods.”